Alabama vs. Cincinnati Cotton Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Cincinnati Stats and Trends

-- Cincinnati is 8-5 against the spread and 13-0 overall in games when it scores more than 20.2 points.
+- When Cincinnati scores more than 20.2 points, it is 8-5 against the spread and 13-0 overall.

-- In games that Cincinnati piles up over 305.1 yards, the team is 8-4 against the spread and 12-0 overall.
+- Cincinnati is 8-4 against the spread and 12-0 overall when the team churns out over 305.1 yards.

-- The Bearcats have 19 giveaways this season, while the Crimson Tide have 20 takeaways .
+- This year the Bearcats have 19 turnovers, one fewer than the Crimson Tide have takeaways (20).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.